nathankurt/k8s-cert/notes/core-concepts.md

 * So far we've been doing everything in the default namespace.
   * Created automatically when the cluster is first set up
-* When cluster is first set up, kubernetes creates a set of pods and services for its internal purpose such as those required by the networking solution, dns service. etc. to isolat them from the user to prevent you from accidentally deleting or modifying the services.
+* When cluster is first set up, kubernetes creates a set of pods and services for its internal purpose such as those required by the networking solution, dns service. etc. to isolate them from the user to prevent you from accidentally deleting or modifying the services.
   * Created under namespace *kube-system*
 * *kube-public*
   * where resources that should be made available to all users are created.